Evaluation of the effectiveness of coniferous-phytogenic feed additives against eimeriosis infestation in calves

 Efficacy Evaluation

 The therapeutic efficacy of the CPI and CSA feed additive against Eimeria spp., was analyzed based on the results of fecal cystoscopy before the calves received feed additives and 14, 28, and 42 days after they did.
-To do this, two indicators were determined, extensive and intensive efficiency (EE and IE).
+To do this, two indicators were determined, extensive and intensive efficiency (extensive and intensive effectiveness (EE and IE)).
 The standard deviation for the group was calculated using Microsoft Excel 2010.

 Similar dynamics of prevalence and II of E. bovis were observed on the 42nd day of the experiment.
 The percentage of infested calves aged 47-49 days was 50, and the degree of infestation ranged from 1 to 90 oocysts.
 In three calves, the degree of infestation was weak, and in two, it was average with an II equal to 2±0 oocysts in the Goryaev chamber or 2,222 oocysts/1 g of feces and signs of DDS.
 One calf with signs of DDS had a mixed infestation caused by E. bovis and E. ellipsoidalis species with an II equal to 8 and 30 oocysts in three drops of flotation fluid.

-When the dose of the CPI was increased to 15.0 ml, the result of microscopy for eimeriosis was negative.
-Therefore, the EE and IE of the CPI against Eimeria species E. bovis and E. ellipsoidalis was 100%.
+When the dose of the CPI was increased to 15.0 ml, the microscopic examination yielded negative results for eimeriosis.
+Therefore, the extensive and intensive effectiveness (EE and IE) of the CPI against Eimeria species E. bovis and E. ellipsoidalis was 100%.
 Microscopic examination of 10 fecal samples obtained from calves of the 2nd CG revealed only unsporulated E. bovis oocysts with a prevalence equal to 30% at the beginning and after 14 days of the experiment, 50% after 28 days, and 30% after 42 days.
-The II of calves aged 30-35 days ranged from 11 to 18, 44-49 days from 1 to 10, and 58-63 days from 2 to 25, and 72-77 days from 1 to 10 oocysts, which corresponds to a negligible degree of infestation (Table 2).
+The infestation intensity (II) of calves aged 30-35 days ranged from 11 to 18, 44-49 days from 1 to 10, and 58-63 days from 2 to 25, and 72-77 days from 1 to 10 oocysts, which corresponds to a negligible degree of infestation (Table 2).
 The body temperature of all the infested calves ranged from 38.6 to 39.2°C and there were signs of gastroenteritis.

 Figures & Tables

 The results show that the CPI was 100% effective against E. bovis and E. ellipsoidalis, which indicates its prospects as a therapeutic and prophylactic agent for eimeriosis in milk-fed calves.
-Similarly, the CSA feed additive showed a high level of effectiveness, eliminating eimeriosis caused by E. bovis in calves.
-Both feed additives were well digested by calves and effectively relieved the symptoms associated with eimeriosis, including DDS and gastroenteritis.
-This highlights the ability of these supplements to improve the overall health and well-being of animals.
+Likewise, the feed additive CSA was highly effective in removing eimeriosis caused by E. bovis in calves.
+Feeding the feed additives was effectively digested in the calves and provided relief from the signs accompanying the eimeriosis, such as DDS and gastroenteritis.
+This reflects the potential of these supplements for enhancing the general health and well-being of the animals.

 Given the increasing concerns about antibiotic resistance and the emphasis on sustainable livestock practices, the use of such natural additives could be a significant step forward.
 However, it is crucial to note that while these results are promising, further long-term studies are needed to assess the broader impacts of these additives on animal health, productivity, and the environment.